Learn About Making a Doctor Negligence Claim

 Can I Sue My Doctor Using A No Win No Fee Solicitor?

-• In the event that your claim isn’t successful, you aren’t asked to cover the solicitor’s fees.
+• In the event that your claim isn’t successful, you usually aren’t asked to cover the solicitor’s fees.

 A solicitor talking to their client about making a doctor negligence claim.